 Steen Funeral Home-13th Street Chapel

-In lieu of flowers, donations may be sent to Community Hospice, 1480 Carter Ave., Ashland, KY 41101.
+Friends may make contributions in his memory to Community Hospice, 1480 Carter Ave., Ashland, KY 41101.

 Condolences may be sent to steenfuneralhome.com.